-For further information, please refer to the description of node draining in the "Draining, Disabling, or Removing a Node" on page 69.
+For further information, please refer to the description of node draining in the "Draining and Disabling Nodes" on page 69.

 Activity > View Logs

 Virtual servers may be configured to log all transactions to a Request Log.
 In the Virtual Server > Request Logging page (see "Request Logging" on page 50), you may configure what information is logged, and where the log files are written to.